James City County, Virginia: Higher education

-A campus of Thomas Nelson Community College is located near Warhill High School in the Lightfoot area.
+A campus of Virginia Peninsula Community College is located near Warhill High School in the Lightfoot area.

 Portions of the College of William and Mary (which is actually a university with post-graduate programs) are located in the county, while the main campus is located in Williamsburg.

 Transportation

 The county is served by Interstate 64 and U.S. Route 60 along its east–west axis.
 A local transit bus service is offered by the county-owned Williamsburg Area Transit Authority (WATA), with a central route system hub at the Williamsburg Transportation Center.
-The County is within 45 minutes of Interstate 95 and has access to all major transportation arteries of the East Coast of the United States.
+The county is within 45 minutes of Interstate 95 and has access to all major transportation arteries of the East Coast of the United States.

 There are three international airports within a 45-minute drive from James City County: Richmond International Airport, Norfolk International Airport, and Newport News/Williamsburg International Airport.
 Depending on the often congested traffic conditions on I-64, driving times are subject to significant delays, especially for trips toward or through the Hampton Roads Bridge Tunnel.